aj07/nss_gate/README.md

 * You may have to modify Makefile for appropriate destination

-* Once the module is compiled and installed, please place `libnss_http.so.2` into `/lib/x86_64*/` on ubuntu or find where other nss modules are installed and put it over there.
+* Once the module is compiled and installed, please place `libnss_http.so.2` into `/lib/x86_64*/` on Ubuntu or find where other nss modules are installed and put it over there.

 * create directory /etc/gate and put nss.yml with following configuration